Skip to content

 spotify pause

-spotify skip
+spotify next

 spotify volume 80

-All output is JSON to stdout, making it easy to pipe into other tools:
+By default, all output is JSON to stdout, making it easy to pipe into other tools:

 bash